nedbat/coveragepy/doc/config.rst

 .. versionadded:: 4.0

 ``data_file`` (string, default ".coverage"): the name of the data file to use for storing or reporting coverage.
+This value can include a path to another directory.

 ``debug`` (multi-string): a list of debug options.
 See :ref:`the run --debug option <cmd_run_debug>` for details.